Force over Distance: Chapter 50

 “Very busy.”
 Rush looked up at him with dark eyes.
 “Tomorrow.
 Day after.
 Day after that.
 Fix ship.”

-“C’mon,” Young said, smiling at him.
-“This is getting ridiculous, what are you, some kind of intergalactic refugee?
-Tomorrow, I will be very busy.
+“C’mon,” Young said, smiling at him, “this is getting ridiculous, what are you, some kind of intergalactic refugee?
+Tomorrow, I will be busy.
 I will be fixing the ship.”

 Rush sighed.
 His eyes flickered shut.
-“Tomorrow I will be very busy fixing the ship.”
+“Tomorrow I will be fixing the ship.”

 “Good.”
-Young said, tracing the line of Rush’s collar bone through his thin T-shirt.
-“But actually, you won’t be, because you’re on medical leave.”
+Young traced the line of Rush’s collar bone through his T-shirt.
+“But, actually, you won’t be, because you’re on medical leave.”

 “You define medical leave.”
-Rush narrowed hid eyes.
+Rush narrowed his eyes.

 “No ‘you.’
 Just ‘define medical leave, please.’
 Please would be nice.
 Anyway, medical leave is where you sleep all day, watch movies, make engagement rings.
 No doing work.
 Like a sick day.”